 The most enduring and widespread impact of mining in the Adirondacks is associated with the use of hardwood to make charcoal for iron production.
 In the late 19th century, an estimated quarter of a million acres were clear-cut to make charcoal for the iron industry.
 Much of the cutting was concentrated near roads and railways, helping to create an image of a ravaged landscape that contributed to public pressure to save the Adirondacks.

 The Recovering Wilderness: Ongoing Threats to Wilderness

-Thanks in part to changes that undermined the economic viability of these activities and in part to the formation of the Adirondack Park to curtail and reverse the damages associated with farming, logging, and mining, the vast majority of woodland in the Adirondacks is in some stage of recovery from the initial human impacts summarized above, if, by "recovery", we mean: "Have forests returned to areas denuded by agriculture or logging?"
+Thanks in part to changes that undermined the economic viability of these activities and in part to the formation of the Adirondack Park to curtail and reverse the damages associated with farming, logging, and mining, the vast majority of woodland in the Adirondacks is in some stage of recovery from the initial human impacts summarized above, if, by "recovery", we mean that forests have returned to areas denuded by agriculture or logging.
 The logged-over woodland and fields have been largely reclaimed by vegetation.

 Complicating this ongoing process is the fact that habitats in the Adirondacks are simultaneously coping with a cocktail of ongoing assaults, most notably in the form of air pollution (acid rain and mercury contamination), tourism, residential development, and a warming climate as well as natural disturbances such as blow downs and larger-scale natural events like the ice storm of 1998 and the hurricane of 1950.